aalexebr/aalexebr/README.md

 - 🚧 [BoolBnB](https://github.com/aalexebr/final-project-boolbnb-vue): Laravel backend and backoffice for a team project.

 ## Current Focus
-I'm currently working on [AirTraffic](https://github.com/aalexebr/airport-traffic), a project involving Spring framework in Java.
-Feel free to check it out and provide feedback!
+I'm currently working on [Cryptography](https://github.com/aalexebr/cryptogtraphy-test), a Java project that test and plays with symmetrical and asymmetrical cryptography!(given my current position as a Junior Dev for Innovery S.P.A

 ## Let's Connect!
 - 📫 You can reach me at [alessandro.ebr@gmail.com](mailto:alessandro.ebr@gmail.com)